Awkoawkontl/8bitdo_update/README.md

 ### fwupd Not Found

 Install fwupd for your distribution (see Requirements section above).
-Manual Update Process
+## Manual Update Process

-If you prefer to update manually or troubleshoot issues, see the manual guide for detailed instructions.
+If you prefer to update manually or troubleshoot issues, see the orgininal guide in https://ladis.cloud/blog/posts/firmware-update-8bitdo.html for detailed instructions.
-How It Works
+## How It Works

 This tool automates the process described in the original blog post: